 International applicants who do not speak English as their native language must take a language proficiency exam and upload their scores upon application.
 In line with the general UB grad school requirements, the EEB Program accepts TOEFL, IELTS, PTE, CAE, and CPE scores.
 In order to be considered for funding through a Teaching Assistantship (TA), international applicants should have a TOEFL iBT score of at least 100, or higher, an IELTS score of 7.5 or higher, a minimum PTE Academic score of 55 with no individual section sub-score below 50, or a score above 200 on the Cambridge English Scale (=Grade A for CAE, Grade C for CPE).

-January 15th is the deadline to be considered for funding.
+January 15th is the deadline to be considered for funding (please see note about TA funding in the 'Funding' section below)

-May 1st is the final date we will accept any applications.
+May 1st is the final date we will accept PhD applications.

 If you have any questions or concerns about the application process, contact us at firstname.lastname@example.org.